Skip to content

 IndyCar circuits

-There are a total of 16 different circuits on the 2025 IndyCar schedule, of which five are ovals/speedways, seven are road courses and four are street tracks.
+There are a total of 16 different circuits on the 2025 IndyCar schedule, of which five are ovals/speedways, six are road courses and five are street tracks.

 The Indianapolis 500 is the staple of the IndyCar calendar and forms the first part of the prestigious Triple Crown alongside the 24 Hours of Le Mans and the F1 World Drivers' Championship.